 - Lettuce is best when it is young and tender.
 As it ages, it gets bitter.
-So I get a mix (there are many, but I especially like Johnny’s Allstar Lettuce Mix) and I plant it every 10 to 14 days.
+So I get a mix (there are many, but I especially like Johnny’s Allstar Lettuce Mix).

 - Prepare the soil with some additives (kelp meal, azomite powder and old compost or manure) then fluff up the bed by either turning it or loosening it with a broadfork.

 - I take out a half-bucket of the soil, then broadcast the seeds.
 By this, I mean that I throw them everywhere—as opposed to in rows.
 I then cover them with the soil in the bucket and I mark how far I have planted so I know where to begin next time.
 I water them well right away.
 This lets the “lettuce angels” know that I am prepared to take good care of them while they grow.